The Starting Line: The Make Yourself at Home EP (2003)

-Based on a True Story and Direction (2005–2007)
+Based on a True Story (2005)

 Their major label debut, Based on a True Story, came out in May 2005.
 Lyrically, the band dissociated themselves from the post-relationship formula that was predominant on their previous records.
 The album is punctuated by several more aggressive songs, written to spite the band's record label.
 "Inspired by the $" featured lyrics that are directed at Geffen: "Someone/Get to the point/Get it across!/To the boys at the top of the ladder I'm climbing up/I have my doubts".
-Another section of the song refers to a meeting the band had with the label's executives, where The Starting Line was asked to write more radio-friendly songs in the vein of New Found Glory's Catalyst (2004) and recreate "Best of Me" ("Just stay the same way/Do it like you did it before/Remain the same shape."
+Another section of the song refers to a meeting the band had with the label's executives, where the Starting Line was asked to write more radio-friendly songs in the vein of New Found Glory's Catalyst (2004) and recreate "Best of Me" ("Just stay the same way/Do it like you did it before/Remain the same shape."
 The album was far more successful than the band's 2002 effort and sold 42,000 copies within its first week, as opposed to its predecessor's 11,000.
 The release was followed by the semi-headlining Nintendo Fusion Tour with Fall Out Boy, kicking off in September 2005.
 The band brought with them a new addition to their live performances, keyboardist Brian Schmutz.
 A friend of Vasoli's, the two had short lived side-project called Statue in 2004.
-A few dates into the tour, The Starting Line were, at their request, released from their record deal with Geffen.
+A few dates into the tour, the Starting Line were, at their request, released from their record deal with Geffen.
 Vasoli describes their time with Geffen: " It was kind of like having a sort of hot girlfriend that never talks to you.
 You say, "Oh yeah, I 'm dating this supermodel, but she's been in France for three years and doesn't really call me... but she promises that when she gets back we're REALLY gonna start to get serious.
 It was always an imaginary relationship."
+In 2005 their song "The World" appeared on the video game Burnout Revenge and again on the television series American Idol in 2011.

+Direction (2007)

 In early January 2006, the band signed with Virgin Records.
-The band released their third full-length album "Direction" on July 31, 2007, containing the single "Island" which was written about Vasoli's girlfriend of the last four years, Michelle.
+The band released their third full-length album Direction on July 31, 2007, containing the single "Island" which was written about Vasoli's girlfriend of the last four years, Michelle.
 The album had songs like "What You Want", "21", "Birds" and "Direction".
 "Island" was the group's lone charting single, peaking at No. 21 on the Billboard Modern Rock charts.
 The album peaked at No. 30 on the Billboard 200 chart, but fell off the chart four weeks later.
-The band completed the 2007 Warped Tour and began their nationwide headlining tour the following September.
+The band completed the 2007 Warped Tour and began their nationwide tour with Paramore in October.